HimanshuMishra123/terraform-zero-to-hero/Day-5/provisioners.md

    }
    ```

    In this example, a `null_resource` is used with a `local-exec` provisioner to run a simple local command that echoes a message to the console whenever Terraform is applied or refreshed.
-The `timestamp()` function ensures it runs each time.
+The `timestamp()` function ensures it runs each time.<br/>

 you can use local-exec provisioner for invoking ansible playbook on resource created by terraform.

 ```hcl
 provider "aws" {